 Enterprise Zone Tax Credits

-Colorado's Enterprise Zone (EZ) program provides tax incentives to encourage businesses to locate and expand in designated economically distressed areas of the state (high unemployment rate, low per capita income, and/or slower population growth rate).
+Colorado's Enterprise Zone (EZ) program provides tax incentives to encourage businesses to locate and expand in designated economically distressed areas of the state - those having a high unemployment rate, low per capita income, or a low population growth rate.

 Why have a state Enterprise Zone program?